M1n-74316D65/Pastol/README.md

 - -f, --file <FILE>: Upload a file or update an existing file on the pastebin.
 - -t, --title <TITLE>: Title of the new pastebin or the title of the pastebin to update.
 - -c, --content <CONTENT>: Content of the new pastebin or the content of the pastebin to update.
-- -d, --download <DOWNLOAD>: WIP Download the content of a pastebin.
+- --download <DOWNLOAD>: WIP Download the content of a pastebin.
-- -i, --info <INFO>: WIP Get detailed information about a pastebin.
+- --info <INFO>: WIP Get detailed information about a pastebin.
 - -r, --remove <REMOVE>: Remove a pastebin from the pastebin service.
-- -l, --list: WIP List all the publicly listed pastebins.
+- --list: WIP List all the publicly listed pastebins.
 - --setuser <SETUSER>: Set your username for the pastebin service.
 - --setapikey <SETAPIKEY>: Set your API key for the pastebin service.
 - --setunlist <SETUNLIST>: Set to true if you want newly created pastebins to be unlisted by default.
 (Default: false) [possible values: true, false].